Am1rTl/Find_film/README.md

 # Find_film
-find a film in Cinema search
+Find a film in Cinema search
+We enter the name of the movie and he is looking for a movie for us.